gtspencer/personal-site/content/projects/second_person_view.md

 *Don't you have anything better to do than build games that would destroy even the closest relationships?*  Almost never.

 This project failed to turn into a viable game.
 Mostly because the iterative design work (creating satisfying levels/puzzles) would consume every waking moment of my day.
 Maybe one day I'll revisit it, but for now, it serves as a fun little experiment that I, for now, have deemed unviable.

+Apologies for the limited showcase here; there's really not much in the way of showing this, considering videos make it look like a super generic character controller.